Editor’s note: This blog was originally published in 2016 and was updated in Sept. 2021.

 The advantages of a code freeze are numerous.
 In addition to making sure your site doesn’t crash on a critical day like Black Friday, a code freeze:

-- Prevents additional bugs from being introduced during code updates
+- Prevents unexpected changes and additional bugs from being introduced during code updates

 - Provides a great opportunity to test non-code-related strategies (like content marketing) without confounding factors